tofof/ckan-modlists/README.md

 * **Quickstart** --- launch directly into your savegame
 * **Quickgoto** --- go directly from scene to scene, instead of having to load the space center and then click into a building
 * **Slingshotter** --- simulate where planets will be on a specific date, so you don't have to blindly fumble a maneuver around until it shows an encounter with a distant planet by chance
-* **Trajectories** --- shows what your trajectory will do taking atmospheric drag into effect, highlights your landing spot clearly.  **MANUAL INSTALLATION STEP NEEDED** Make a copy of `trajectories16.bin` named `trajectories17.bin` or this mod won't actually work in version 1.7.x of KSP
+* **Trajectories** --- shows what your trajectory will do taking atmospheric drag into effect, highlights your landing spot clearly.  **MANUAL INSTALLATION STEP NEEDED** Make a copy of `kspinstallpath\GameData\Trajectories\Plugin\Trajectories16.bin` named `Trajectories17.bin` to get this mod working in version 1.7.x of KSP
 * **Resonant Orbit Calculator** --- used to calculate how to place satellites into evenly-spaced locations along a single identical orbit
 * **Portrait Stats** --- makes it easier to see what a kerbal's profession is while you're in flight. **Suggestion** disable it from showing all the time, and disable the use of icons instead of text for the profession.
 Much less ugly that way.
 * **TweakScale** --- lets you freely resize many parts.
 Their cost, mass, and capacity get scaled 'fairly' but many people still consider this mod a little cheaty.